Safety is the standard – a detailed look at BS 8524 and why it can no longer be used for fire curtains.

 We have invested significantly over recent years to not only develop the UK’s premier design of active fire curtain4 but also in testing and certification, such that we have the widest range of legally compliant and third-party certified fire curtains in the UK.

-This white paper was written by the team at Adexon Fire & Smoke in October 2023.
-It includes the views of the Adexon team and its intention is to raise awareness and standards in the fire curtain industry.
+This white paper was written by the team at Adexon Fire & Smoke in October 2023 and updated in December 2023.
+It includes the views of the Adexon team, and its intention is to raise awareness and standards in the fire curtain industry.

 If you have a question for the team or would like to give feedback on this white paper or find out more, please get in touch.